MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-insight-cards.md

 ## View card usage metrics

 Each insight card that is available in Assistant shows usage metrics based on the views and actions that users perform.
-These metrics help to get real-time data on how the card is utilized.
-Also, you can analyze what updates are necessary for the card, if it is under-utilized.
+These metrics help to get real-time data on how the card is used.
+Also, you can analyze what updates are necessary for the card, if it is underused.

 The metric values are for the last 30 days and calculated as follows: